scalabli/quo/docs/apps.rst

 :ref:`callback-evaluation-order`.

-A callback is a function that is invoked with two parameters: the current :class:`Context` and the value.
+A callback is a function that is invoked with two parameters: the current :class:`Clime` and the value.
 The context provides some useful features such as quitting the application and gives access to other already processed parameters.